 3. Figure Out the Slope

-Before placing your pipe, use this formula to determine the slope.
+Before placing your pipe, use this formula to determine the slope and create a sewer pipe slope chart to follow.

 - Multiply the number of feet of your pipe (X) by the inches you’re planning to slope the line (Y).